Milan. Born Milan

 https://en.wikipedia.org/wiki/Milan_the_Leather_Boy

-Cooper.
-East Coast soul Singer.
+Wade Cooper.
+East Coast Soul singer.

-Two-Notes.
+The Two-Notes.
 Female vocal duo: Redda Robbins and Jeanette Harris.
-They recorded as
+They recorded as by The Classics on Top Rank the following year (1960).

 Sonny Till.
 Born Earlington Carl